Calypso (electronic ticketing system): History

 Calypso was born in 1993 from a partnership between the Paris transit operator RATP and Innovatron, a company owned by the French smartcard inventor, Roland Moreno.
 The key features of the scheme were patented by Innovatron.
 Most European transit operators from Belgium, Germany, France, Italy and Portugal eventually joined the group in the following years.
 The first use of the technology was in 1996.

 In the same time, the international standard ISO/IEC 14443 for contactless smart cards was being designed, and the actors of Calypso strongly lobbied to have their technology included in the standard, but Innovatron's patents—and the price of the related royalties—were not compliant with ISO's policy.
-Therefore, despite their closeness, there are few significant differences between Calypso's historical contactless protocol and ISO/IEC 14443 Type B international standard.
+Therefore, despite their closeness, there are a few significant differences between Calypso's historical contactless protocol and ISO/IEC 14443 Type B international standard.

-The European standard for ticketing data (EN1545) has also been contributed by the actors of Calypso.
+The European standard for ticketing data (EN1545) has also been contributed to by the actors of Calypso.

-After a few years of trials, the system has been generalised in the early 2000s in major European cities such as Strasbourg, Paris, Venice, Lisbon, later followed by Turin, Porto, Marseille, Lyon, and many smaller cities.
-Calypso is extended now in other countries such as Belgium, Israel, Canada, Mexico, Colombia, etc.
+After a few years of trials, the system was adopted throughout the early 2000s in major European cities such as Strasbourg, Paris, Venice, Lisbon, later followed by Turin, Porto, Marseille, Lyon, and many smaller cities.
+Calypso is now also used in other countries such as Belgium, Israel, Canada, Mexico, Colombia, etc.